ashvernon/humlet-simulation/README.md

 - **Left click**: select the nearest humlet in the world pane.
 - **B**: toggle the large brain overlay for the selected individual.
 - **H**: cycle trait heatmaps (`met`, `spd`, `sns`, `soc`, `agg`, or none).
+- **R**: write an on-demand telemetry report (HTML + charts) to the current run folder.
 - **P**: pause/resume simulation updates.
 - **F**: fast-forward (multiple simulation steps per frame).
+- **V**: toggle framerate display (helpful when profiling with fast mode).
 - **Esc** or **Q**: close the brain overlay, then quit.

+### Telemetry and reports
+- Every run writes a SQLite telemetry database plus summary artifacts under `reports/run_<timestamp>`.
+Snapshot rows capture population totals, trait averages, carrying capacity, and food/stone/tree counts; death events log causes, ages, and vital signs at demise.
+- Press **R** at any time (or simply quit the window) to finalize a run and generate `summary.html` alongside PNG charts for population, death causes, and age-at-death histograms.
+- The top HUD shows the active run ID and whether recording is on; inspector panels expose both individual and aggregate village stores to contextualize the rendered world.

 ## File map
 - `main.py`: entrypoint that configures a `Simulation` instance and starts the loop.